txt/plm19/doc/llvm.md

 ## LLVM

-Illsutrates many of the complexities of compliation.
+Illustrates many of the complexities of compilation.

-Simpliies them.
-Abstracts them away to numerous seperte modules... which means now you can add your own.
+Simplifies them.
+Abstracts them away to numerous separate modules... which means now you can add your own.

 ## What is it?

-At the frontend you can have C, Scala, Perl, Luam and many other high level languages.
+At the front end you can have C, Scala, Perl, Lua, and many other high level languages.
 At the backend, you have the natives code that run directly on the machine.

-At the centre is your intermediate code representation.
+At the center is your intermediate code representation.
 If every high level languages can be represented in this LLVM IR format, then analysis tools based on this IR can be easily reused - that is the basic rational.

 ![](https://i.stack.imgur.com/9xGDe.png)

-Useful for many things (including just in time compiltation) including compile-time  transformations and of code.
+Useful for many things (including just in time compilation) including compile-time  transformations and of code.
 It also consists of a number of tools serving distinct usages. e.g.

 - llvm-prof is a profiling tool that allows you to do profiling of execution in order to identify program hotspots.